Ernest J. Gaines

-Although known primarily as a novelist, Gaines has also written several noted short stories.
+Although known primarily as a novelist, Gaines also wrote several noted short stories.
 His first, “The Turtles,” was published in the college magazine of San Francisco State College in 1956.
 Later stories—“A Long Day in November,” “Three Men,” “Bloodline,” “Just Like a Tree,” and the frequently anthologized “The Sky Is Gray”—were collected in Bloodline, published in 1968.
 The first of these stories was revised as Gaines’s children’s book, A Long Day in November, in 1971.
 Other stories, including several early ones, were published in Mozart and Leadbelly, a collection of stories and autobiographical essays, in 2005.

 Gaines’s fiction has repeatedly been adapted into film.
 The Autobiography of Miss Jane Pittman was filmed as a made-for-television movie in 1974 and featured Cicely Tyson in the titular role.
 “The Sky Is Gray” was adapted into film in the American Short Story Series on the Public Broadcasting Service in 1980.
 A Gathering of Old Men was filmed for Columbia Broadcasting System television in 1987 and starred Lou Gossett Jr., and Holly Hunter.
 The most critically claimed film adaptation, however, is A Lesson before Dying, directed by Joseph Sargent and starring Don Cheadle as teacher Grant Wiggins.
 The Emmy Award-winning movie aired on Home Box Office in 1999.

 Once established as a major writer, Gaines taught creative writing at the University of Southwestern Louisiana in Lafayette (now the University of Louisiana, Lafayette).
 After a year as a visiting professor in 1981, he served as Writer-in-Residence from 1983 until his retirement in 2004 when he became Writer-in-Residence Emeritus.
 He was also a visiting professor of creative writing at the University of Rennes in France in 1996.
 Throughout these years, Gaines spent time in both California and Louisiana, where he built a home on the plantation where he grew up.
 He married Dianne Saulney, a Florida attorney, in 1993.
-He has been the recipient of a Solomon R. Guggenheim Foundation fellowship in 1971, the Louisiana Endowment for the Humanities Humanist of the Year award in 1989, a John D. and Catherine T. MacArthur Foundation fellowship in 1993, and the National Humanities Medal in 2000.
+He was the recipient of a Solomon R. Guggenheim Foundation fellowship in 1971, the Louisiana Endowment for the Humanities Humanist of the Year award in 1989, a John D. and Catherine T. MacArthur Foundation fellowship in 1993, and the National Humanities Medal in 2000.
 He was inducted in to the American Academy of Arts and Letters in the Department of Literature in 1998.